esteban-stafford/sauna_/README.md

 # Sauna

-An tool to measure energy the consumption of CPUs, GPUs and XeonPhi.
+A tool to measure energy the consumption of CPUs, GPUs and XeonPhi.

 It performs a sequence of power measurements on the different devices during the execution of a given program.
 Output is made in tabular form, convenient for graphing.